apache/linkis-website/docs/api/login-api.md

 wds.linkis.ldap.proxy.baseDN=dc=webank,dc=com #Configuration of LDAP service
 ```

-## 2. How To Open The Test Mode To Achieve Login-Free
+## 2. How to open The test mode to achieve Login-Free

 Enter the /conf/linkis-spring-cloud-services/linkis-mg-gateway directory and execute the command:
 ```bash